Lawfed/Skull-Multitool/README.md

 </p>

 <p align="center">
-  [Discord] - Lurking is a tool Gathering for Windows systems written in Python.
+  [Discord] - Skull is a tool Gathering for Windows systems written in Python.
 </p>
 <p align="center">
   This Multitool has a total of about 60 commands to make your life on discord easier.
 It has a nice and intuitive interface to make it easy to use for everyone, help and explanations for each command, a very complete help command.